spchinazo/search-inside-a-book/README.md

 - Time management and self leadership
 - Coding skills, clarity
 - Creativity
-- Ability to understand the context and evaluate trade offs
+- Ability to understand the context and evaluate trade-offs

 ## Scenario
 As a programmer, I remember reading about "the DOM" in a book and I want to be able to search inside the book so that I can clarify some doubts.